 Isabel Dos Santos

-Isabel dos Santos (born 1973) is the eldest child for former Angolan president José Eduardo dos Santos (see above) and the richest woman in Africa.
+Isabel dos Santos (born 1973) is the eldest child for former Angolan president José Eduardo dos Santos (see above).
+She is also the richest woman in Africa.

-More about her I don’t have much to say except for the interesting little tidbit that she was born in Baku, Azerbaijan (which was then an SSR) to Russian-born Tatiana Kukanova.
+More about her I don’t have much to say.
+Except for the interesting little tidbit that she was born in Baku, Azerbaijan to Russian-born Tatiana Kukanova.

 See also: Ten Famous Ethiopians